aws/aws-emr-best-practices/content/reliability/best_practices.md

 <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-fleet.html>

-## ** BP 3.6 Use on demand for core nodes and spot for task **
+## ** BP 2.6 Use on demand for core nodes and spot for task **

 Core nodes run the Data Node daemon to coordinate data storage as part of the Hadoop Distributed File System (HDFS).
-If a core node is running on spot and the spot node is reclaimed, Hadoop has to rebalance the data in HDFS to the remaining core nodes.
+If a core node is running on spot and the spot node is reclaimed, Hadoop has to re balance the data in HDFS to the remaining core nodes.
 If there are no core nodes remaining, you run the risk of losing HDFS data and the name node going into safe mode making the cluster unhealthy and usable.

 ![BP - 3](images/bp-3.png)

-## ** BP 3.6 Use instance fleet with allocation strategy **
+## ** BP 2.7 Use instance fleet with allocation strategy **

 The instance fleet configuration for Amazon EMR clusters lets you select a wide variety of provisioning options for Amazon EC2 instances, and helps you develop a flexible and elastic resourcing strategy for each node type in your cluster.